wuyongxin1/wuyongxin1/README.md

 - 👋 Hi, I’m @wuyongxin1
-- 👀 I’m interested in mobile & pc developing
+- 👀 I’m interested in web & pc developing
 - 🌱 I’m currently learning C# and JS
 - 📫 How to reach me: discord - xin#3562 or twitter - @seikidaww